cherrynik/BEM-FileGenerator/README.md

 You can also save path to `.bat` file in user's env variables but you will call `bem` command by typing the name of command with its extension like
 `bem.bat`.

+_The script might look terrible.
+Do not judge me please.
+I had no time to learn batch to write it all as a real software._